 Forestry England are now carrying out a phased reopening of sites, starting with small car parks with no facilities and gradually building towards opening larger centres.
 Other organisations have been following suit, but some cafes and other facilities remain closed and social-distancing measures have been put in place.
 We’d advise checking venues’ websites and social media feeds before travelling anywhere to ride.

-Forestry and Land Scotland have announced they’re to start reopening their car parks from 3 July.
+Forestry and Land Scotland started reopening their car parks from 3 July.

 What impact is COVID-19 having on racing and events?

-The World Cup calendar has been revised, shortened and postponed until the autumn, with some venues hosting two rounds on the same weekend:
+The UCI World Cup series has been cut to just two cross-country (XC) and four downhill (DH) rounds and postponed until the autumn, with all venues now hosting two races on the same weekend:

 The following MBUK favourites and new events have been postponed or cancelled, along with many others: